- Recognize and understand the importance of family engagement.

 In addition to encouraging family involvement, it is also important to spend time acknowledging families in your daily routine.
-Review the attached resource Strategies to Promote Family Involvement in Your Program for ideas on how you can establish personal connections with families and how you can acknowledge families in your daily routine.
-The remaining two resources can be found by following these two links.
-The first offers advice about involving fathers in your family child care home, and the second provides resources for children’s books about families from the National Association for the Education of Young Children (NAEYC) website:
+Review the attached resources Strategies to Promote Family Involvement in Your Program and Ways to Support Family Engagement for ideas on how you can establish personal connections with families and how you can acknowledge families in your daily routine.

 Strategies to Promote Family Involvement in Your Program

 Think about a relationship that you value and list the characteristics that make that relationship successful.
 Which of those characteristics would be important in family-professional partnerships?
 Read and review the Relationship Characteristics activity.
 Record your thoughts about this activity.
 Then, share and discuss your responses with your family child care administrator.